10 Simmonsville Road, Bluffton, SC 29910

-Today our church family numbers approximately 450 people, and our ministries extend throughout southern Beaufort County.
 To accommodate our growing membership and our expanded community outreach, we moved into our current sanctuary in October 2000.
-The original sanctuary has since been extensively remodeled and now serves as our Fellowship Hall and a meeting facility for church activities and several area organizations.
+The original sanctuary now serves as our Fellowship Hall and a meeting facility for church activities and many area organizations and nonprofits.
 Both facilities are wheelchair-friendly and have internet access.
 We continue to grow as a church and in faith, seeking together to be the church that Christ is calling us to be.
-Presently, we are looking forward to calling an Associate Pastor to minister alongside Rev. Herrin.
-From our early days we strive to be a welcoming and inclusive church with emphasis on traditional worship, active discipleship, wide-ranging mission activities and compassionate outreach and caring for those in need.